acch/ansible-scale/README.md

     - acch.spectrum-scale
 ```

+This will install all required packages and create a single-node Spectrum Scale cluster.

-In reality you'll want to install IBM Spectrum Scale on a number of nodes, and you'll also want to consider the node roles to ensure high-availability.
+In reality you'll want to install Spectrum Scale on a number of nodes, and you'll also want to consider the node roles in order to achieve high-availability.
 Note that the cluster will be configured with all nodes in the current play:

 ```
 # hosts: